Doraemon-kun/AM_Test_Key/README.md

   * Change prefix: Change the prefix that use in the bot.
 * Toolkit
   * Hello: Say hello to you
-  * Ping: Ping the bot and respond the latency
+  * Ping: Ping the bot and respond the latency require to connect to bot
 * Fun
   * Inspire yourself with famous quotes
 ---